karanvir12/vine/roadmap/implementers-guide/src/types/overseer-protocol.md

 /// Result of `ImportStatements`. pub enum ImportStatementsResult {
-	/// Import was invalid (candidate was not available)  and the sending peer should get banned.
+	/// Import was invalid (candidate was not available)  and the sending vine should get banned.
 	InvalidImport,
-	/// Import was valid and can be confirmed to peer.
+	/// Import was valid and can be confirmed to vine.
 	ValidImport
 }
 ```